MarcCollado/enron/README.md

   * `from_messages`
   * `from_this_person_to_poi`
   * `shared_receipt_with_poi`

+#### Performance Review: remove features with more than 60% NaNs
+Here are the new metrics obtained by removing the features with more than 60% missing values, that were not adding value and could potentially cause noise in the results.

+**AdaBoost**
+* Accuracy: 0.83279
+* Precision: 0.38580
+* Recall: 0.28800
+**RandomForest**
+* Accuracy: 0.84536
+* Precision: 0.36967
+* Recall: 0.11700
+**SVM**
+* Accuracy: N/A
+* Precision: N/A
+* Recall: N/A

+The removal of these features yield almost identical results for AdaBoost, but it saw a drop in both Precision and Recall for RandomForest.
+Which suggests that it is not a good idea to get rid the aforementioned features.

 ### Feature Engineering
 The combination of several features, both financial and email, provide a richer view of the whole situation.
 After analyzing and plotting different possibilities, these are the new features created that derived the most value: